finbourne/lusid-sdk-java/sdk/docs/ComplexMarketDataApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ComplexMarketDataApi apiInstance = apiFactory.build(ComplexMarketDataApi.class);

         ComplexMarketDataApi apiInstance = ApiFactoryBuilder.build(fileName).build(ComplexMarketDataApi.class);
         String scope = "scope_example"; // String | The scope of the complex market data to retrieve.
         Map<String, ComplexMarketDataId> requestBody = new HashMap(); // Map<String, ComplexMarketDataId> | The time invariant set of complex data identifiers to retrieve the data for.
 These need to be   keyed by a unique correlation id allowing the retrieved item to be identified in the response.